linode/docs/docs/platform/longview/pricing/index.md

   name: Linode
 ---

 Longview is free for all customers for up to ten clients.
 You also have the option to purchase **Longview Pro** which includes additional analytics for an added cost.
 Longview's free version updates every 5 minutes and provides twelve hours of data history.
-Longview Pro gives you data resolution at 60 second intervals, and you can view a complete history of your Linode’s data instead of only the previous 30 minutes.
+Longview Pro gives you data resolution at 60 second intervals, and you can view a complete history of your Linode’s data instead of only the previous 12 hours.

 There are four different Longview Pro plan tiers you can choose from.
 Each plan varies in the amount of clients that will be monitored by Longview.